jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ##### Data Connectors

 > You can access control sub-objects, to apply some sort of write-protection to the sub-object.
-But that does not write-protect the sub-objects of the sub-objects.
+But that might not write-protect the sub-objects of the sub-objects.
 To collectively write-protect any sub-object, you can access control the object’s __Data__ aspect.
 >
 > ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.025.png)
 >